 But the absolute first book I can remember reading and love to this day was Uncle Remus.
 I still love Briar Bear.
 He's such an idiot.
 Maybe I relate to him in some way.
 Hmmm.

-My 10th book is now published, The CEO Came DOA, Book Five of the Alvarez Family Murder Mysteries and is receiving great reviews.
+My 10th book is now published, The CEO Came DOA, Book Five of the Alvarez Family Murder Mysteries, and is receiving great reviews.
+I'm in the throes of writing the sixth book of the Alvarez series, The Culinary Art of Murder, and having a ball.
 The Chocolate Kiss-Off, Book Three of the Persephone Cole Vintage Mysteries, recently won the Global Ebook Awards Silver for Best Mystery Fiction, 2016.
 Life is good.

 I’m often asked which books I like to read.
 Here’s an answer a lot of people don’t expect.
 The top of the list is Right Ho, Jeeves! by P.G.
 Wodehouse.
 No matter how many times I read it, it makes me laugh.
 I have read every book of his I can get my hands on and he wrote over 90!
 His writing can make me laugh like no one else’s.
 He’s most famous for the Jeeves and Bertie Wooster collection of short stories and books but he was a prolific writer of screenplays, plays, novels, short stories, pretty much anything.
 I’m a big fan.
 Agatha Christie, the queen of the mystery, the plot maker, is the one who made crime writing what it is today.
 Hats off to the Queen.
 Janet Evanovich is the lovely lady who turned it all into a wonderfully funny game.
 Then there’s Earnest Hemingway, who was a terse writer, if there ever was one.
 He is credited with writing a 6-word short story, “Baby shoes for sale.
 Never used.”
 I mean, come on.
 The man was a wonder.
 And he loved cats.
 He was surrounded by dozens of 6-toed cats when he lived in Key West; many feline descendants still call his estate home.
 Have I left any books or writers out?
 Of course!